Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Designing a waveguide that supports a degenerate bound state in the continuum at a given frequency

+We have verified that the energy conservation method in Eq.~(\ref{DR}) gives the same result for the Q factor of the degenerate BIC waveguide eigenmode as the method of the waveguide characteristic equation outlined above.

-In reality the Q factor achieves a finite maximum value determined by the finite size of the grating in the $x$ and $y$ directions, the impurities, defects and inhomogeneity of the waveguide material, roughness of the waveguide, cover and substrate surfaces, as well as other similar effects.
-Such a behavior is described by saying that in reality the BIC appears as a quasi-BIC \cite{Hsu-Nature2016,Rybin2017}.
+In reality the Q factor never reaches infinity but saturates at a finite maximum value which depends on the in-plane wavenumber $k_x \neq 0$ and is determined also by the finite size of the grating in the $x$ and $y$ directions, the impurities, defects and inhomogeneity of the waveguide material, roughness of the waveguide, cover and substrate surfaces, as well as other similar effects.
+Such a behavior is described by saying that, in reality, the BIC appears as a quasi-BIC \cite{Hsu-Nature2016,Rybin2017}.

-\section{Bound-state-in-the-continuum origin: Parity symmetry breaking and decoupling from the radiation-loss channel due to mode crossing}
+\section{Origin of the degenerate BIC: Parity symmetry breaking and decoupling from the radiation-loss channel due to destructive interference at mode crossing}